illinois-impact/gpu-algorithms-labs/README.md

 * [Triangle Counting](https://github.com/illinois-impact/gpu-algorithms-labs/tree/master/labs/triangle_counting)
 * [SpMV](https://github.com/illinois-impact/gpu-algorithms-labs/tree/master/labs/spmv)

+The device query lab (the first one) simply tests your RAI use; no changes should be necessary--if it doesn't work, you need to debug your setup.

 For most labs, the main code of is in `main.cu`, which is the file you will be editing.
 Helper code that's specific to the lab is in the `helper.hpp` file and the common code across the labs in the `common` folder.
 You are free to add/delete/rename files but you need to make the appropriate changes to the `CMakeLists.txt` file.

 To run any lab you `cd` into that directory, `cd labs/device_query` for example, and run `rai -p .` .